-To encourage the gradual and incremental growth of a balanced range of new homes, to sustain a dynamic community, in keeping with existing housing in the area To establish a clear set of policies against which all future housing developments and alterations will be measured, by the end of
+To establish a clear set of policies against which all future housing developments and alterations will be measured, by the end of 2019

-Ref Key tasks & milestones Time Led Completed Expected Outcomes Rei Rey tasks & milestones scale by completeu Expected Outcomes 1 Lead: Stuart Dean Julie SD May 17 2 Establish Working Group Nov 17 May 18 Working Group established (incl.
+Ref Key tasks & milestones Time Led Completed Expected Outcomes scale by 1 Lead: Stuart Dean SD May 17 2 Establish Working Group Nov 17 May 18 Working Group established (incl.
 Planning Sub-Group) 3 Discuss and agree draft set of principles and policies against which planning applications, Proposal of Application Notices (PANs), Main Issues Reports, draft Local Development Plans and other planning consultations can be assessed and representations made.
 Jan 19 Principles and policies presented to MCC for discussion and approval Report to be finalised and submitted to MCC in autumn for their consideration, discussion and agreement Oct 19 4 Liaise with other MCC groups on issues relevant to them within Main Issues Report (MIR) Jan 20 Delayed by Clacks Council!
-Other MCC groups consider relevant elements of MIR 5 Study and Respond to Main Issues Report Mar 20 MCC response to MIR submitted to Clackmannanshire Undertake public consultation (public meeting?)
-Submit proposed response to MIR to MCC for their approval Council 6 Respond to Clackmannanshire Council Local Development Plan твс MCC response to Local Development Plan submitted to Clackmannanshire Council 7 Consider MCC's response to new planning legislation at present before the Scottish Parliament in relation to both Development Planning and Development Management твс Sep18 Achieve maximum influence over both Local Development Plans and Development Management decisions Notes
+Other MCC groups consider relevant elements of MIR 5 Study and Respond to Main Issues Report Mar 20 MCC response to MIR submitted to Clackmannanshire Council Undertake public consultation (public meeting?)
+Submit proposed response to MIR to MCC for their approval 6 Respond to Clackmannanshire Council Local Development Plan ТВС MCC response to Local Development Plan submitted to Clackmannanshire Council 7 Consider MCC's response to new planning legislation at present before the Scottish Parliament in relation to both Development Planning and Development Management TBC Sep18 Achieve maximum influence over both Local Development Plans and Development Management decisions